 - Searchability: if someone wants to find an old conversation, they can pull it up

-If I have a private conversation in the kitchen of my office, even if someone overhears it they won’t remember it perfectly, their repetition of it will be incomplete, and weeks later no one will be able to recreate the exact information I shared.
-If I have that same private conversation on my colleague’s Facebook wall, my 371 Facebook friends can “overhear” it, they can copy the exact words and paste them to share with others, and weeks from now anyone can search for the conversation and find it again, exactly the way it was in the initial conversation.
+If I have a private conversation in the kitchen of my office, even if someone overhears it they won’t remember it perfectly.
+Their repetition of it will be incomplete and weeks later no one will be able to recreate the exact information I shared.
+If I have that same private conversation on my colleague’s Facebook wall, my 371 Facebook friends can “overhear” it.
+They can copy the exact words and paste them to share with others.
+Weeks or years from now anyone can search for the conversation and find it again, exactly the way it was in the initial conversation.

-While this is delightful when trying to prove a point or win a bet, it complicates our relationships, our ability to gather new information and change our opinions, and most of all, to preserve our sense of privacy.
+While this is delightful when trying to prove a point or win a bet, it complicates our sense of privacy.

 Does that mean Facebook (for example) should change their privacy settings?
-Or do we need better tutorials to educate ourselves on what privacy means?
+Do we need better tutorials to educate ourselves on what privacy means?
 Or does privacy simply not exist online?
 Or should we shift our cultural beliefs about the right to privacy?
 Perhaps all of the above, perhaps none.